eclipse-ibeji/ibeji/docs/tutorials/in_vehicle_model/README.md

-# Tutorial: Create an In-vehicle Model With DTDL
+# Tutorial: Create an In-Vehicle Digital Twin Model with DTDL

 - [Introduction](#introduction)
 - [1.
 Create an In-Vehicle Digital Twin Model with DTDL](#1-create-an-in-vehicle-digital-twin-model-with-dtdl)